 When attending events, be aware of people who may be of use to you - in both a pastoral and business sense.
 If you enjoy their company, keep in touch!

 Find digital communities that facilitate useful online connections.
-Twitter chats and Facebook Groups (such as the Calmer Entrepreneur Community) are a great place to make connections.
+Twitter chats and Facebook Groups (such as the Calmer Community, and the Calmer Professionals FB Group) are a great place to make connections.